mikeizbicki/cmc-csci143/topic_06_schema_design/README.md

            the total data stored is the realdata+metadata, which may go up or down

     1. [at least 11 different "normal forms" are in use](https://en.wikipedia.org/wiki/Database_normalization#Normal_forms)
-        1. these 11 forms could be furthur divided into an arbitrary number of subcategories, and db researchers semi-regularly propose new forms
+        1. these 11 forms could be furthur divided into an arbitrary number of subcategories, and db researchers regularly propose new forms
         1. database classes often spend a lot of time covering the different forms (we're not going to)
         1. the subtle differences can be important for db implementers
         1. db practitioners basically never talk about specific db forms, usually preferring to talk about "more" or "less" normalized in informal terms
-    1. views
+    1. VIEWs
         1. "Making liberal use of views is a key aspect of good SQL database design."

            <https://www.postgresql.org/docs/13/tutorial-views.html>
         1. a common use is to provide a denormalized interface to a normalized table
-        1. by default, every view can support the `select` statement; special work is needed to support `insert`/`update` commands; for details, see: <https://arjanvandergaag.nl/blog/postgresql-updatable-views.html>
+        1. by default, every view can support the SELECT statement; special work is needed to support INSERT/UPDATE commands; for details, see: <https://arjanvandergaag.nl/blog/postgresql-updatable-views.html>
         <!--
         1. [create_view.sql](create_view.sql)
         -->

 ### Other considerations

-1. tools for enforcing table correctness:
+1. tools for enforcing table consistency:
     1. `NULL` / `NOT NULL`
         1. reference: https://www.postgresqltutorial.com/postgresql-not-null-constraint/
     1. `UNIQUE` constraints